 A stable political status and business-friendly policies would change that.
 Puerto Rico would be able to draw investors interested in establishing businesses in Puerto Rico.
 The trend of “onshoring” or “reshoring” — bringing manufacturing back to the U.S. from countries like China and Bangladesh — would be a natural fit for the state of Puerto Rico.
 Puerto Rico, like Hawaii and Alaska, would see strong growth in industries like tourism, construction, and manufacturing.
 Local entrepreneurs would benefit from federal support for small businesses.

-By 2021, Puerto Rico would be in a stronger economic position.
-Just as territories which have become states are now in stronger economic positions than when they were territories, Puerto Rico will also benefit economically from becoming a state.
+Soon, Puerto Rico would be in a stronger economic position.
+Just as territories which have become states are now in stronger economic positions than when they were territories, Puerto Rico will a1lso benefit economically from becoming a state.

 Should this affect statehood?